shyankhazeni/shyankhazeni.github.io/index.md

 * Lab 7 Part 1

-    Lab 7, part 1 was a favorite because it taught me how to call functions. his is a very important skill because it makes your code much more organized and allows the function to be used many times.
+    Lab 7, part 1 was a favorite because it taught me how to call functions. this is a very important skill because it makes your code much more organized and allows the function to be used many times.
+This is a skill that I will use forever.